maxperiod/aiongrindmeter/README.md

 Aion Grind Meter is an XP/hour (Experience gained per hour) and/or AP/hour (Abyss Points gained per hour) meter for Aion.
 It is useful for determining how fast or slow you are leveling up, and/or gaining Abyss Points.

-It uses the chat log file (Chat.log) for data input, and does not modify the Aion client in any way.
+It uses the chat log file (Chat.log) to calculate your XP and AP gains.
+It does not interact or modify the Aion client in any way.

+Aion Grind Meter is written in C++ with wxWidgets library powering the Graphical User Interface (GUI).